davidgiven/fluxengine/doc/using.md

 	encoding.
 You can specify a profile if you want to write a subset of the disk.

+  - `fluxengine merge -s <fluxfile> -s <fluxfile...> -d <fluxfile`

+    Merges data from multiple flux files together.
+This is useful if you have several reads from an unreliable disk where each read has a different set of good sectors.
+By merging the flux files, you get to combine all the data.
+Don't use this on reads of different disks, for obvious results!
+Note that this works on flux files, not on flux sources.

   - `fluxengine inspect -s <flux source> -c <cylinder> -h <head> -B`

 	Reads flux (possibly from a disk) and does various analyses of it to try